 - Get clothes ready.
 I have a serious laundry issue going on at my house due to a lack of storage options beyond hanging things up and my own inability to do boring things.
 I absolutely won't show you a picture of the pile of clean laundry in our closet, but will tell you that it is far more shameful than you can possibly imagine.
 I'll get there, friends.
 In the meantime, I need to at least get outfits picked out for everyone the night before so I'm not digging through for clean socks and little boy undies during the morning scramble.
 It also helps me because I just have a better attitude when I'm wearing actual clothes and not rolling out of bed in whatever I slept in.

 - A quick pick-up of the living room and dining room (which is where the kids hang out and play and do school for most of the day).
 It helps me to feel a little more not-crazy in the morning.

 Nothing revolutionary here, at all!
 I really just wanted to highlight how simple it can be to get the next day off to a good start.
 Because when I don't do these things, the morning looks more like me trying to do a bunch of things at once when I'm severely under-caffeinated, hungry, pants-less.
 It's not effective.
 It burns me out!

 It's so much easier to be productive right away in the morning when you're already clothed and fed and you haven't really had to think about it too much.

 When everything's ready, I'm not overwhelmed in my sleepy state.
-I can roll with everything that comes up, like helping my husband find some random thing before he leaves or helping a small person who had an accident.
+I can roll with everything that comes up, like finding a book we need or helping a small person who had an accident.